heiswayi/thinkspace/_posts/2022-09-10-stable-diffusion-Genesis.md

 # The Good
 ### What's so great about this anyway?
 We live in magical times!
 While generative art has been here for a long time, never before has been a tool to create mind blowing art been so easily available.
 And Free.
+We've had other tools like SD in the past couple of years, and they had two primary problems.
+- The models are expensive to train, and even harder to make sense of.
+You need a team of data scientists, machine learning engineers to work together, which requires extrordinary amounts of time and resources.
+- If a company decides to invest these resources, model weights and training techniques are not released publicly, but hidden behind expensive APIs.

 # The Bad
 ### Umm..
 Shit.
 Remember Deepfakes?